ember-learn/guides-source/guides/release/components-update/component-state.md

 }
 ```

-And update the template to call the `double` action.
-We'll also add `this.multiple` to our output to confirm that the button is working.
+Then, we'll update the template to call the `double` action.
+We'll also add `this.multiple` to our output to help us confirm that our button is working.

 ```handlebars {data-filename="app/components/counter.hbs" data-diff="+2,+6"}
 <p>{{this.count}}</p>